-The Admission Committee has determined that the following high school curriculum will best prepare most students for academic success at BW: four units in English; three units each in mathematics, including Algebra 2; social science and natural science; two units in foreign language; and at least three additional elective units from academic areas.
-Candidates considering majors in the sciences or mathematics are encouraged to include four units each of mathematics and science in their high school programs.
+The Admission Committee has determined that the following high school curriculum will best prepare most students for academic success at BW: four units in English; mathematics, including Algebra 2; three units each of social science and natural science coursework; two units in foreign language; and at least three additional elective units from academic areas.
+Candidates considering majors in the sciences or mathematics are encouraged to include four units of science courses in their high school programs.

 Successful candidates for admission have typically earned a minimum B average in their academic course work and have demonstrated involvement and leadership in school or community organizations.
-Standardized test scores generally reflect commensurate achievement and ability; however test scores are optional in the admission process.

 The University recognizes that some students may be well qualified to succeed in an undergraduate program without having followed the recommended high school curriculum.
-Therefore, applicants whose records indicate academic potential but who have followed an alternate program of study are encouraged to contact the Office of Admission for additional information at 440/826-2222 or admission@bw.edu.
+Therefore, applicants whose records indicate academic potential but who have followed an alternate program of study are encouraged to contact the Office of Admission for additional information at 440-826-2222 or admission@bw.edu.